 That is the lasting point.

-Lorne Michaels did not simply create a famous program.
-He built a national comic institution, then spent five decades proving it could outlast the era that produced it.
+Lorne Michaels created a famous program and then built something larger: a national comic institution that spent five decades proving it could outlast the era that produced it.